-There are 7 super easy, educational toddler chores my 2-year-old does almost every day ever since he started to walk.
+There are 7 super easy toddler chores my 2-year-old does almost every day ever since he started to walk.
+And guess what?
+They make him truly happy.
 Surely, those 7 tasks take sometimes lots longer when he helps out.
-And the quality of the work done is sometimes a toddler quality, if he finishes it at all, but hey!
+And the quality of the work done is a toddler quality, if he finishes it at all, but hey!
 I am amazingly thankful for him showing appreciation willingness to work, to learn and to help out.
 And additionally those 7 toddler chores are a great way for him to practice his fine motor, gross motor skills, language and early math skills.

 For me as an adult, those 7 task might seem like bothersome chores, but for him they are real, fun, and exiting activities.
 This real work helps him build his confidence.
 In fact, he knows that he is a real helpful part of our family life.

 How to get your little one to do toddler chores?

 If you are wondering how do I get him to help out, in fact I don’t do anything special about it, besides following our daily routine and he wants to be part of it.

 When your child is a little bit older, around 30-36 months, you can start using a visual toddler schedule.
 In this way, they see how their days are structured and follow the routine that you create for them.